yujong-lee/prisma-nexus-apollo-server-demo/README.md

 # Prisma-Nexus-Apollo-Server-Demo
-Simple GraphQL server demo with filtering, sorting, and limit-offset-pagination using Prisma, Nexus, and Apollo.
+Simple GraphQL server demo with authentication, filtering, sorting, and limit-offset-pagination using Prisma, Nexus, and Apollo.

 ## Generate Prisma Client
 ```shell